 If you’re wondering how to sue a school, you may find the following resources helpful:

-- Get medical help – NHS guidance on where to get help for your symptoms.
+- Get help on mental health – NHS guidance on mental health.

 - Incident reporting in schools – The latest HSE stats on school accidents.